QED1224/Toontown-Resources/README.md

 * Daffy Don and Madame Chuckle now use Bamboo Cane, instead of Juggling Cubes.
 * Clerk Will and Clerk Penny now use Quicksand, instead of Trapdoor.
-* Stinky Ned now used Big Magnet, and lures the cogs for up to a maximum of 3 rounds.
+* Stinky Ned now uses Big Magnet, and lures the cogs for up to a maximum of 3 rounds.
 * Nancy Gas is now a 4 star card, otherwise remaining unchanged.
 * Lil Oldman now uses Presentation, and lures the cogs for up to a maximum of 15 rounds.
 * Barbara Seville and Sid Sonata now use Elephant Trunk, instead of Foghorn.